Mercury-HPC/Mercury-HPC.github.io/documentation.md

 na_return_t NA_Context_destroy(na_class_t *na_class, na_context_t *context);
 {% endhighlight %}

-To connect to a target and start sending RPCs, one must first get the address of the target.
+To connect to a target and start communication, one must first get the address of the target.
 The most convenient way (it can also be manually passed if the address is fixed) of doing it is to first call on the target: